Bounty (1960 ship): Restoration and films

 The ship's declining condition caused the vessel to temporarily lose her Coast Guard certificate of Inspection, but Bounty was restored.
 The vessel's bottom planking was replaced and repaired as required at the Boothbay Harbor Shipyard in Maine in 2002.
 Moored in her winter home in St. Petersburg, she again became available for charter, excursions, sail-training, and movies including The SpongeBob SquarePants Movie.
 In 2004 she left Florida for her season in the Great Lakes, but stopped in Lunenburg at the shipyard where she was built where the stem was replaced along with other more routine maintenance.
 At the end of that season she stopped at Oswego, New York, where the entire rig, masts and all were removed and shipped to Scarano Shipyard in Albany.
-Bounty followed by way of the New York State Canal System, becoming the largest vessel to transit.
+Bounty followed by way of the New York State Canal System, becoming the largest vessel to transit the canal system.
 On arrival in Albany, the work of renovating, updating and re-installing the rig was undertaken.
 The next maintenance/upgrade period occurred in Bayou La Batre, Alabama.
 This was to prepare the ship for her next role in Pirates of the Caribbean: Dead Man's Chest.
-Along with changes to the superstructure the color of the ship's hull was changed from ocean-blue to black and dark green, which was maintained for the rest of her career.
+Along with changes to the superstructure, the color of the ship's hull was changed from ocean-blue to black and dark green, later to be returned to her original blue and yellow.

-In June of 2005 the production company Digital Playground rented the Bounty to film the non-pornography related segments of the adult movie Pirates under the pretence they were filming a PG-13 movie.
+In June 2005 the production company Digital Playground rented the Bounty to film the non-pornography related segments of the adult movie Pirates under the pretence they were filming a PG-13 movie.
 The filming took place while the Bounty was docked at the former St. Petersburg Pier.

 In April 2006, Bounty returned to Boothbay Harbor for further refit including repairs to her forward sections and decks.
 Following this work, Bounty was scheduled to repeat the famous voyage of the original Bounty.

 During the 2006 refit, the ship was virtually rebuilt to make her appearance more similar to that of the original HMS Bounty, and make her more suitable for service as a sail training vessel.
 Her lower decks were cleared of most of their 18th-century-style furnishings and living spaces, including the great cabin, galley, and officers quarters.